tjoen/lstt-skill/README.md

 This testskill uses mycrofts pocketsphinx STT with a small dict.

-Needs localstt.dic and localstt.lm in your /home/pi/ from here: https://github.com/tjoen/local-stt-test
+It uses a localstt.dic (dictionairy) and localstt.lm (language model) in the res folder.

 ## Current state
 Working features: